• Skip to primary navigation

 And it makes a world of difference.
 Not only is some of the saltwater absorbed during the brine for some added flava, but the salt also helps the pork retain moisture during the cooking process.
 More info on brining.

 As a side note, brining times in general will vary based on the density of the meat, with chicken and seafood needing far less time than denser meats.
-I will sometimes brine a chicken breast for just 20 minutes and still get a massive upgrade in flavor (as in this Pipian Verde recipe).
-So in the future when you see brining times listed in a recipe just know that it’s all negotiable!
+I will sometimes brine a chicken breast for just 20 minutes and still get a massive upgrade in flavor, so in the future when you see brining times listed in a recipe just know that it's all negotiable!

 Okay, enough brine talk, let’s get cooking.